n-iv/nextcloud-sessiontoken/README.md

 # Installation

-- first define a 32 characters (minimum) password and write it down in your personal password vault

-- then clone the repository in your apps/ folder and name it "sessiontoken" :
+- clone the repository in your apps/ folder and name it "sessiontoken" :

 ```
 # from your nextcloud root folder :